spring-media/minimap.js/CONTRIBUTING.md

 2. Create a branch from `master`.
 3. If you've added code that should be tested, add tests.
 4. If you've changed APIs, update the documentation.
-5. Run `yarn test` and ensure the test suite passes.
+5. Run `npm run test` and ensure the test suite passes.
 6. PRs must be rebased before merge.
 7. PR should be reviewed by at least one maintainer prior to merging.`